 Accessibility plan: requirementsYour school must have an accessibility plan.
 Find out what your plan needs to include, and follow our step-by-step guide to make sure you stay compliant.

 Accessibility plans: audit checklistsDo you have examples of accessibility audit templates?
-We link to school accessibility audit checklists from local authorities and a disability access audit consultancy.
+We link to school accessibility audit checklists from a local authority and a disability access audit consultancy.
 We also link to a school's completed checklist, and relay advice from one of our experts about how often audits should be conducted.

 Equality Act 2010Schools have specific duties under the Equality Act 2010.
 Be clear on how the Act protects people and what your duties are.